manhitv/manhitv.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Graduated with BS degree in Electronics and Communications Engineering from <a href='https://www.hust.edu.vn/en/'>Hanoi University of Science and Technology (HUST)</a>, Vietnam.
+Graduated with a Bachelor of Science (Honours) in Electronics and Communications Engineering from <a href='https://www.hust.edu.vn/en/'>Hanoi University of Science and Technology (HUST)</a>, Vietnam.